-Colorectal Cancer: Study Shows Dietary Changes Can Shrink Tumors
+Colorectal Cancer: Studies Shows Dietary Changes and Fenbendazole Can Shrink Tumors (2025)

 The good news is that we have a growing body of evidence—both high-quality scientific studies and patients’ personal experiences—that shows that diet and lifestyle changes can effectively stop cancerous cells in their tracks.